 Well hell… five years ago I started my adventure into a new lifestyle that I had never attempted before.
 With the help from good friends and family I worked hard to better my body, and in turn my soul.

-In the last few years, I’ve been posting my story on each anniversary and I was pleased to report that every new year had brought more strength, and a huge feeling of accomplishment.
-That all came to a halt this year with the closing of our local gyms due to this Covid debacle.
+In the last few years, I’ve been posting my journey on each anniversary and I was pleased to report that every new year had brought more strength, and a huge feeling of accomplishment.
+That all came to a halt this year with the closing of our local gyms due to this virus debacle.

 Now, I’m not going to go on a rant here about why our government leaders think it’s a good idea to remove healthy people from one of the ways they stay healthy, but I will say that my fitness level and health has dropped significantly this year and I have a hard time finding that motivation I once had.